 Unlike informal meetings, formal meetings have more rules.
 They will follow a clear order that is planned in advance.
 They are also regulated by the law.
 In the UK, this is mostly covered by the Companies Act of 2006.
 As a result, formal meetings support your company in remaining legally compliant.
 Your stakeholders may also expect a certain level of professionalism.

 When planning the order of their formal meetings, some organisations like to follow a template like Robert’s Rules.
-No matter how you organise your formal meetings, you should make sure they are efficient and comprehensive.
-Formal meetings should flow seamlessly.
-When you want to achieve a specific purpose, there is no time to waste.
+No matter how you organise your formal meetings, you should make sure they are efficient and comprehensive with clear action points.

 Everyone at a formal meeting is there for a reason.
 They should have clearly defined roles (such as the Chairman and the General Secretary), and should understand their place.
 No one should turn up to a formal meeting ‘by accident’!
 Otherwise, you risk the efficiency and security of your decision-making process.